RedisGraph/RedisGraph/deps/GraphBLAS/Test/README.txt

     make ; testall

-If you get a linking problem on linux, add this directory to your LD_LIBRARY_PATCH, so that the libgraphblas.so constructed by gbmake can be found by the mexFunctions.
+If you get a linking problem on linux, add this directory to your LD_LIBRARY_PATCH, so that the libgraphblas.so can be found by the mexFunctions.

 Longer tests can be done as well (this can take a whole day):